 Summary of guidelines for all competition entries

-Online Entries must be completed before 9th June 2017.
+Online Entries must be completed before the deadline of 10th June.

-Postal entries must be received on or before 9th June.
+Postal entries must be received on or before the deadline date.
 Entries received after this date will be considered as Field Entries.

 Before commencing your online competition entries, please read the show schedule carefully, make sure you have the correct class number.
 The Schedule is available to view or download.

 As from 1st May 2012, any premises (which includes shows, fairs and markets) where horses or other equines are gathered must be registered with the Department of Agriculture.
 Owners/persons in charge of such gatherings are required to submit a completed application form for registration and to keep records of movements on/off their premises.
 Records must be retained for at least 3 years as they may be required by the Department for the purposes of tracing disease.
 It is important therefore that Show organisers should contact their local District Veterinary Office in advance so that consideration can be given to compliance with the requirements.

 Any further information on the requirements for moving of horses and equines to shows will be provided on the Department's website.

 NOTIFICATION CATTLE MOVEMENT

 Important Information for Organisers of Show's & Exhibitors of Cattle.

 Keepers wishing to show cattle in 2019 must obtain a Certificate of Compliance prior to the movement of the animal to the Show.
 This ensures that the animal(s) in question has the necessary TB, BR and BVD tests recorded on the Department’s database and that the keeper presenting the animal is not restricted by the Department.